Request a Free Consultation

 Common Causes of Bicycle Accidents

-Like other vehicle accidents, most bicycle accidents are the result of negligence.
+Like other vehicle accidents, most bicycle accidents result from negligence.
 Although bicyclists themselves can make mistakes that may result in a crash, the vast majority of these accidents are caused by negligent motorists.

 Some common causes of bike accidents in Pensacola and the surrounding areas include: